 While a flight package technically only yielded me 1.5-2 hours of WiFi, I really appreciate that British Airways doesn’t charge for WiFi by data usage on their A380s.
 The WiFi definitely wasn’t streaming-quality, though it was stable throughout the journey and definitely usable, so I have no complaints.

-While they did so, I left my seat (which required clambering over the legs of my fellow traveller in seat 12J) and went to check out the lavatory.
+I left my seat (which required clambering over the legs of my fellow traveller in seat 12J) and went to check out the lavatory.
 British Airways’ A380 feature a massive lavatory on the upper deck, though it was cordoned off for crewmembers working the return flight – instead, there were four smaller lavatories behind row 15.
 All featured toiletries from The White Company.

 British Airways A380 Business Class Lavatory